-- of laws and regulations; - or alleged fraud and breaches of laws and regulations; - Identifying and testing journal entries, in particular any journal entries posted with unusual account combinations (for example credit to revenue with a debit entry to an unexpected account) or journals posted by senior management; - Auditing one-off transactions, such as acquisition related and restructuring costs to ensure these have been appropriately accounted for; and - made by management in their significant accounting estimates.
+- Enquiring of management and those charged with governance together with inspection of policy documentation as to the Group's and Company's high-level policies and procedures to prevent and detect fraud, these enquiries were corroborated through review of Board minutes provided.
+Inspection of regulatory correspondence, to identify actual and potential breaches of laws and regulations; - Enquiring of those charged with governance and management as to whether they have knowledge of any actual, suspected or alleged fraud and breaches of laws and regulations; - Identifying and testing journal entries, in particular any journal entries posted with unusual account combinations (for example credit to revenue with a debit entry to an unexpected account) or journals posted by senior management; - Auditing one-off transactions, such as acquisition related and restructuring costs to ensure these have been appropriately accounted for; and - Testing accounting estimates (because of the risk of management bias), including challenging assumptions and judgements made by management in their significant accounting estimates.

 There are inherent limitations in the audit procedures described above.
-We are less likely to become aware of instances of noncompliance with laws and regulations that are not closely related to events and transactions reflected in the financial statements.
+We are less likely to become aware of instances of non-compliance with laws and regulations that are not closely related to events and transactions reflected in the financial statements.
 Also, the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.